AF-ROBOTICS/CapstoneC23/README.md

 2. Run the command: rosrun  leaderbot apriltag_detect.py With all of these steps running, the leader will roughly wall follow until one of the cameras sees an AprilTag, then the whole system will stop.

+### Follower Bot
+This robot has the Intel RealSense and the OpenMV camera attached to it.
+It uses the OpenMV camera to detect and follow the AprilTag.
+Setup is according to the diagrams found in the tech doc.
+To operate with its current setup:
+1. Open a terminal and ssh into the Raspberry Pi 4 on the follower
+2. Run the command: roslaunch donkeycar convoy.launch
+3. The follower will detect an AprilTag then will steer and maintain speed to ensure proper following

 ### Microhard
 The microhards are set up at the IP addresses taped to them, one as a master and the other as a slave.
 Current setup: